Tori Amos: Personal life

 Early in her professional career, Amos befriended author Neil Gaiman, who became a fan after she referred to him in the song "Tear in Your Hand" and also in print interviews.
 Although created before the two met, the character Delirium from Gaiman's The Sandman series is inspired by Amos; Gaiman has stated that they "steal shamelessly from each other".
 She wrote the foreword to his collection Death: The High Cost of Living; he in turn wrote the introduction to Comic Book Tattoo.
 Gaiman is godfather to her daughter, and a poem written for her birth, "Blueberry Girl", was published as a children's book of the same name in 2009.
 In 2019, Amos performed the British standard "A Nightingale Sang in Berkeley Square" over the closing credits of season one of Gaiman's TV series Good Omens, based on the novel of the same name written by Gaiman and Terry Pratchett.
+Following the revelation of sexual assault allegations against Gaiman in 2024, Amos stated in an interview with The Guardian that she was "shocked", saying that she "never saw that side of Neil" and was not made aware of any misconduct by Gaiman prior to media reporting of the allegations.
+In 2026, Amos reissued her album Strange Little Girls with all previous contributions from Gaiman removed from the artwork and liner notes.